syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-Image-conversion/Fallback-fonts-for-Unicode-range).

 ### Modify the exiting fallback fonts

 The following code example demonstrates how user can modify or customize the existing fallback fonts using *FontNames* API while converting a PowerPoint presentation to an Image.